pkarsy/rcCalibrator/README.md

 Arduino code, better use 8Mhz.
 A lot of useful Arduino functions like millis() work correctly only for 8Mhz and 16Mhz
 - You have 2 additional GPIO pins.
 The XTAL1 and XTAL2 can be used for any purpose.
-A high voltage programmer for example, needs a lot of GPIO pins and 2 more pins can make the difference.
+A lot of projects need a lot of GPIO pins, and 2 more pins can make the difference.
-- A lot of projects don't need any accuracy of RC oscillator and they don't use a serial bootloader.
+- A lot of projects don't need any accuracy of RC oscillator.
 - **Much faster startup from sleep mode.** This is the reason this project exists.
 I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial, and wakes up from an incoming